cap-js/docs/guides/security/authentication.md

 ### Pluggable and Customizable { #key-concept-pluggable }

-CAP has a plugin-based architecture to allow integration of authentication services as offered out of the box with the existing identity services provided by the BTP platform.
+CAP has a plugin-based architecture to allow integration of authentication services as offered with existing services provided by the BTP platform.
 Additionally, CAP supports the integration of custom authentication strategies.
 This flexibility is crucial for scenarios where the default authentication methods do not fully meet the requirements of the application.
 Moreover, this integration helps to easily incorporate non-CAP and even non-BTP services, thereby providing a flexible and interoperable environment.

 For example, in a local development setup, it might be necessary to use a custom authentication strategy to thoroughly test security features.
 CAP allows developers to configure and activate the appropriate authentication strategy according to the runtime context, ensuring that the authentication process remains adaptable and robust across different environments.

 ### Autoconfigured and Secured by Default { #key-concept-autoconfigured }